Haoming02/All-in-One-Stable-Diffusion-Guide/LoRATraining.md

 Alternatively, if you want to manually caption the images, use [GenerateTxt.py](Scripts/) instead.

 You’re not done yet!
 Now you need to go through every single `.txt` file and manually check the captions.
 You need to **remove** every tag that describes your subject, keeping only the tags that should be “variables.”
 Think of it this way: You want the tag of your subject to be associated with their features.
 So do not caption something like hair color or eyes color, unless you want them to be able to change *(eg. when training a Style)*.
 Only caption the background, the expression of the subject, what pose the subject is in, for example.
 Last but not least, add the **trigger tags** in front of the captions.
 (You can use the [Insert.py](Scripts/) script to automate this.)
 The number of triggers has to be consistent across your dataset.
 For example, when I am training a character with multiple outfits, I put the character name first, then the outfit name, then the rest of tags.
+Thus I have 2 trigger words for every single caption.

 ### Folder Structures
 Create a folder named after your project.
 Inside it create 3 more folders, `img`, `mdl`, `log`.
 Inside the `img` folder create folders named in the format of `XXX_YYY`.